klausthul/kibitz/README.md

 Status & Goals
 ======

-This software works great on Mac OS X Carbon and against older FICS chess servers.
-The code is now being actively updated to work with current FICS servers and OS X Cocoa.
+This software works great on Mac OS X 10.10+ and connects to the FICS chess server and compatible clones.
+Some features are missing and help is needed on this project.

 The main project goal is to release a production-capable native Mac FICS chess client.
 The code will be reusable and support iOS/TV targets as well.